 Application Fee: $100

 Tuition and fees are the same for domestic and international students.
-Students will have the option of paying tuition and fees for the academic year either in-full by August 1, 2017, or in three installments: August 1, 2017 (fall term), November 7, 2017 (winter term), and February 5, 2018 (spring term).
+Students will have the option of paying tuition and fees for the academic year either in-full or in three installments.
+You will be notified of the dates on your Tuition Agreement.

 NOTE: Students may not attend classes if their tuition has not been paid in full unless authorized in writing by the Director of Education.